jmcollin78/solar_optimizer/README.md

 >![New](https://github.com/jmcollin78/solar_optimizer/blob/main/images/new-icon.png?raw=true) _*News*_
+> * **release 3.2.0** :
+> - Added an optional sensor for the net instantaneous power charged or discharged in the battery.
+This value is added to the net consumed power.
+Since the battery charging power affects the power available for the devices, it is taken into account.
+The sensor must report a value in watts, positive when the battery is discharging and negative when the battery is charging.
 > * **release 3.0.0** :
 > - Added a configuration UI for devices.
 > - ⚠️ Installing release 3.0.0 requires a specific procedure.
 See the migration procedure below [here](#migration-procedure-from-version-2x-to-3x).
 > * **release 2.1.0** :
 > - added a minimum duration of ignition during off-peak hours.
 Allows you to manage equipment that must have a minimum of ignition per day such as water heaters or chargers (cars, battery, ...).
 If the sunshine has not reached the required duration, then the equipment will turn on during off-peak hours.
 You can also define at what time the ignition counters are reset to zero, which allows you to take advantage of all off-peak hours
 > * **release 2.0.0** :